Stream Foundations: Chunks, Buffers, and Backpressure

 const processed = transform(data);

-The example uses local file paths, but an HTTP upload can take the same shape when the server accumulates the full request body before processing it.
+await writeFile("output.mp4", processed);The example uses local file paths, but an HTTP upload can end up with the same shape when the server collects the full request body before processing it.

 For small files, that shape is often fine.
 For a 2 GB video, the process needs memory for the whole input plus whatever the transform allocates.
 Ten concurrent uploads multiply that peak.
-The failure might be an out-of-memory crash, a container kill, slower garbage collection, or high resident memory that remains visible after the request completes.
+The failure might be an out-of-memory crash, a container kill, slower garbage collection, or high resident memory that remains visible after the request finishes.

 Why Chunking Helps

 Chunking means the program works on bounded pieces instead of one full input value.
 A file stream commonly reads around 64 KiB chunks by default in current Node, while an application pipeline may choose different thresholds.
-The exact chunking still depends on the stream implementation, options, and underlying resource.
+The exact chunking still depends on the stream implementation, its options, and the underlying resource.

 Push and Pull Models